 Our business strategy, along with our short- and long-term operating results depend in part on our ability to execute on existing strategic collaborations and to license or partner with new strategic partners.
-In addition to the BMS Collaboration Agreement, we have a multi-target research and development collaboration ongoing with Takeda and expect to seek to collaborate with other partners in the future.
+In addition to the BMS Collaboration Agreement, we expect to seek to collaborate with other partners in the future.
 Even if we are successful at entering into one or more additional collaborations with respect to the development and/or commercialization of one or more drug or biologic candidates, there is no guarantee that any of these collaborations will be successful.
 We believe collaborations allow us to leverage our resources and technologies and we anticipate deriving some revenues from research and development fees, license fees, milestone payments, and royalties from our collaborative partner.
 Collaborations may pose a number of risks, including the following: